stelmacm/CSE-701/README.md

 ## Explanation of Algorithm

 Regression is one of the most important tools in statistics.
 Often times, we fit data using a simple least squares approximation, however, this is not always sufficient.
 As data becomes larger and we have more predictors, we start to encounter more variance in our estimates for beta.
 To avoid this, we apply a penalization parameter which regularizes the coefficients and reduces variance.
 By implementing L1 penalization, we are ensuring our coefficients do not blow up and get really big.
-Once we have done the coordinate descent with the lambda in question, we use the one standard rule for model selection.
+Once we have done the coordinate descent with the lambda in question, we use cross validation and the one standard rule for model selection.
 This means that the optimal lambda is selected one standard deviation from the optimal that is found via cross validation.
 This is because the optimal lambda in cross validation can often times be an overfit and result in certain estimators being very close to zero but not zero, and shifting by a standard deviation would "push" those over.

 ## Implementation